Phoenix (manga): Arcs

-Published in Manga Shōnen, 1978–1980.
+Published in Manga Shōnen (Asahi Sonorama), 1978–1980.
 The story is about a woodcutter named Benta and his childhood sweetheart, Obu, who are separated and caught up in the events of the Genpei War.
 Various historical figures, such as Taira no Kiyomori, appear as major and minor characters.
 Although the character of Gao (from Ho-ō) appears as a 400-year-old hermit and thus links Ranse-hen to the rest of the series, this particular arc stands out for its much more naturalistic approach, with next to no fantasy elements in it (except for those used for comedic effect, such as telephones in the 12th century).
 The Viz (English) edition is entitled Civil War and is split into two volumes, with Robe of Feathers included as an appendix to the second volume.